BENLAAZIZ/Born2beRoot_git/README.md

 <img width="856" alt="Screen Shot 2024-02-12 at 5 48 27 PM" src="https://github.com/BENLAAZIZ/Born2beRoot_git/assets/99501397/bb3facbe-d136-443d-a134-ceb4a66aacd2">

+##### `Understanding Different Encryption Techniques`
+   The significant advantage offered by SSH over its predecessors is the use of encryption to ensure a secure transfer of information between the host and the client.
+Host refers to the remote server you are trying to access, while the client is the computer you are using to access the host.
+There are three different encryption technologies used by SSH:

+`1.
+Symmetrical encryption`
+`2.
+Asymmetrical encryption`
+`3.
+Hashing`

+#### 1. Symmetrical encryption

 # `UFW (uncomplicated firewall)`

 Uncomplicated Firewall (UFW) is a program for managing a netfilter firewall designed to be easy to use.
 It uses a command-line interface consisting of a small number of simple commands, and uses iptables for configuration.